James Scullin: Later career

-Curtin became Prime Minister in 1941 after two independents joined Labor in voting down the government's budget.
-Curtin came to rely on Scullin greatly for his counsel.
-Scullin took no portfolio nor played any part in military strategy or much of the overall war effort, except where finance was concerned.
-However, he was given the office between Curtin and Treasurer Ben Chifley's, and his advice would have significant bearing upon the policy and political tactics of the Curtin government.
-Scullin was a leading voice in caucus in support of the new PM, urging it to give Curtin the powers to run his own government without the caucus interference Scullin himself had so frequently fallen afoul of a decade earlier.
-To Scullin's delight, rafts of social and economic policies, so long out of reach for Labor governments, finally became law during the wartime government.
-Scullin continued to be a leading voice in the movement in favour of further social welfare plans and was influential within the party in the nature and direction these took.
-Another of Scullin's long held ambitions – eradication of the Federal structure in favour of a unified state – was advanced when he was appointed as one of three on a committee to recommend means of implementing uniform taxation.
-That committee soon proposed eliminating state governments' ability to levy income tax, a proposal which Curtin accepted and greatly weakened the Federal system by making states fiscally dependent on the Commonwealth.
-Scullin's committee work shone out again in 1944, where he led the charge to change the tax code to operate on a pay-as-you-go basis, which was accepted and implemented by the Curtin Government.
+In 1941, after two independents joined Labor in voting down the UAP government's budget, Curtin became prime minister.
+He came to rely on Scullin greatly for his counsel.
+Scullin took no portfolio, and played no part in military strategy or the overall war effort, except where finance was concerned.
+However, he was given an office between those of Curtin and Treasurer Ben Chifley, and his advice had a significant bearing on the policy and political tactics of the Curtin government.
+In the ALP caucus, Scullin was a leading voice in support of the new PM, urging members to get out of the way of Curtin, rather than obstructing, as many had done during his prime ministership.

+To Scullin's delight, a battery of social welfare and economic policies, so long out of reach for Labor governments, finally became law during the war.
+He continued to be a leading voice in favour of broad social welfare schemes, and was influential in formulating many of the Curtin and, later, Chifley government's social policies.
+Another of Scullin's long-held ambitions, the replacement of the federal structure in favour of a unitary state, was partially advanced when he was appointed as one of three on a committee to recommend means of implementing uniform taxation.
+That committee proposed eliminating the ability of state governments to levy income tax, a proposal which Curtin accepted.
+That move greatly weakened the federal system by increasing the fiscal dependence of the states on the Commonwealth.
+Scullin's committee work was prominent again in 1944, when he led the move to change the tax code to allow a pay-as-you-go system, which was implemented by the Curtin government.

-Ill-health continued to return in bouts, but Scullin remained active if subdued in parliament after Curtin's death and Chifley's succession in 1945.
-He continued to be influential in fiscal and taxation matters, and the impact of his experience was still occasionally felt in Chifley-era legislation.
-However his health declined significantly in 1947, and he did not appear in parliament again after June of that year, announcing he would retire at the 1949 election.
+Ill-health continued to return in bouts, but Scullin remained active in parliament, if subdued, after Curtin's death and Chifley's succession to the prime ministership in 1945.
+Scullin continued to be influential in fiscal and taxation matters, and the impact of his experience was still occasionally felt in Chifley-era legislation.
+However, his health declined significantly in 1947, and he did not appear in parliament again after June of that year, announcing he would retire at the 1949 election.